Charity shops in Loughborough

 It begins online.
 A charity team sends photos to the GoldPaid WhatsApp number and asks anything it needs to, then receives a free prepaid Royal Mail Special Delivery label.
 Loughborough sits in the LE postcode area, and Special Delivery Guaranteed aims to reach GB mainland addresses the next working day, so a parcel handed in one afternoon is usually with GoldPaid by the following morning.

 The nearest city with a specialist precious-metal buyer is Leicester, around 11 miles south, a drive of roughly 25 minutes each way before parking and queueing are counted.
 For a charity shop short of cover on the rota, that round trip is a real cost.
-Asking online and posting with a prepaid, tracked, insured label removes it.
+Asking online and posting with a prepaid, tracked, signed-for label removes it.
 The valuation comes back in writing without anyone leaving the shop.

 What Loughborough charity shops should set aside